dfong0530/Hackathon-HackTheWoodz/README.md

 ### How we built it

 We built this webstite with a decoupled React/Django application.
-Meta data about the user and their projects are stored on the frontend. hen the user clicks on a thumnail in the projects page, data about that individual project is loaded in.
+Meta data about the user and their projects are stored on the frontend.
+When the user clicks on a thumnail in the projects page, data about that individual project is loaded in.

 <hr/>